matijakolaric-com/django-music-publisher/docs/installation.rst

 Installing Django Music Publisher (Standalone Deployment)
 ===============================================================================

 You can only install this project on a system that has Python 3 pre-installed.
 Supported versions are 3.5, 3.6 and 3.7.
-It might work with other Python 3 versions, but not with Python 2.
-It is advised you run this inside a virtual environment.

 Do::